ukitazume/sysdigcloud-kubernetes/README.md

 sdc-kubernetes is an on-prem version of [Sysdig Monitor](https://sysdig.com/product/monitor/), a SAAS offering by Sysdig Inc for monitoring containerized envrionments.
 The official on-prem Kubernetes guide can be found [here](https://github.com/draios/sysdigcloud-kubernetes).
 This repo is the result of a personal, on-going proof-of-concept project on improving certain aspects of Kubernetes deployment.

-Here is a list of the highlights:
+Here is a list of the improvements:

 - **Introduction of Statefulsets**
 	Replication Sets and their improved kin, Deployment Sets are good for stateless loads.
 But if you have states, like we do in our database (datastore) layer, you do need Stateful Sets.